puppetlabs/packaging/README.md

 * console-auth
 * console

-Generally speaking, the packaging repo should be compatible with ruby 1.8.7, ruby 1.9.3 and rake 0.9.x.
-To pull the packaging tasks into your source repo, do a `rake package:bootstrap`.
-This will clone this repo into the ext directory of the project and make many packaging tasks available.
+Generally speaking, the packaging repo should be compatible with ruby >= 2.0.0 rake ~> 12.3.
+To pull the packaging tasks into your source repo, do a `bundle install`.
+This will install the packaging gem and all its dependencies.
+Packaging's rake tasks will be made available by running any rake command, e.g. `bundle exec rake -T`.
 The tasks are generally grouped into two categories, `package:` namespaced tasks and `pl:` namespaced tasks.

 ## `package:` tasks
 `package:` namespaced tasks are general purpose tasks that are set up to use